smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 ```
 * The Githib repository has been fixed using a .gitattributes file:
 ```
-# Declare files that will always have CRLF line endings on checkout.
+# Declare files that will always have Unix LF line endings on checkout.
-*.csv text eol=crlf
+*.csv text eol=lf
-*.fmt text eol=crlf
+*.fmt text eol=lf
 ```

 # 5. Script Notes